GeoCat/geoserver/enterprise/data/src/demo/README.md

 * wms and wmts
 * wps

-And include Natural Earth sample data:
+And include Natural Earth and other sample data:

 * data/ne
+* data/noaa/
+* data/nasa
 * workspaces/ne

 Styles from the GeoServer styling workshop: